Unpaid Taxes: Consequences & Resolutions to Owing Tax

 It’s a lot easier to deal with back taxes if you have disposable income and you can make monthly payments.
 Generally, a payment plan is your best option if you can pay off the amount of taxes owed, plus penalties and interest before the statute of limitations expire in monthly payments.
 The IRS has a wide variety of different payment plans including the following:

 - Guaranteed Installment Agreement — Payment plan that is secured by direct debit or payments taken directly out of your paycheck.
 In some cases, this overlaps with streamlined installment agreements.
 This type of agreement is best if you owe less than $10,000 and taxes can be paid off in 3 years or before the statutes expire.

 - Streamlined installment agreements — Payment plan for people who owe up to $100,000 and who don’t want to provide a lot of detailed financial information.
 It is required that you pay off the entire balance within seventy-two months (or before the collection statute expiration date).

 - Financially Verified Installment Agreement — Payment plan that you can only get if you provide detailed financial information to the IRS.
 Usually, this means providing a collection information statement using Forms $33-A, 433-B, or 433-F. The IRS may require you to verify your financial situation if you owe too much to get a streamlined agreement or if you’ve defaulted on previous payment agreements.

-- Partial Payment Installment Agreement — This is the one type of payment plan that doesn’t require you to make payments that will satisfy the entire debt the collection statute expiration date.
+- Partial Payment Installment Agreement — This is the one type of payment plan that doesn’t require you to make payments that will satisfy the entire tax balance the collection statute expiration date.
 Your payment amounts will be smaller than required with other forms of payment plans.
-Once the statute of limitations occurs, the IRS forgives the remaining debt.
+Once the statute of limitations occurs, the IRS forgives the remaining taxes.